openvinotoolkit/training_extensions/models/object_detection/model_templates/horizontal-text-detection/readme.md

-# Text Detection
+# Horizontal Text Detection

-Model that is able to detect more or less horizontal text with high speed on CPU.
+A model that is able to detect more or less horizontal text with high speed on CPU.

 | Model Name                  | Complexity (GFLOPs) | Size (Mp) | F1-score |    precision / recall   | Links                                                                                                                                    | GPU_NUM |
 | --------------------------- | ------------------- | --------- | ------- | ----------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- |
 | horizontal-text-detection-0001         | 7.72	            |  2.26     |  88.45% |    90.61% / 86.39%    | [model template](./horizontal-text-detection-0001/template.yaml), [snapshot](https://download.01.org/opencv/openvino_training_extensions/models/object_detection/v2/horizontal-text-detection-0001.pth) | 2       |

-## Training pipeline
+## Usage

+Steps `1`-`2` help to setup working environment and download a pre-trained model.
+Steps `3.a`-`3.c` demonstrate how the pre-trained model can be exported to OpenVINO compatible format and run as a live-demo.
+If you are unsatisfied by the model quality, steps `4.a`-`4.c` help you to prepare datasets, evaluate pre-trained model and run fine-tuning.
+You can repeat steps `4.b` - `4.c` until you get acceptable quality metrics values on your data, then you can re-export model and run demo again (Steps `3.a`-`3.c`).

-### 1. Change a directory in your terminal to object_detection and activate venv.
+### 1. Change a directory in your terminal to domain directory

 ```bash
 cd models/object_detection
 ```
-If You have not created virtual environment yet:
+If you have not created virtual environment yet:
 ```bash
 ./init_venv.sh
 ```